-TLC Realty is currently renovating the Bank One Tower in downtown Fort Worth into condominiums, offices and street level retail.
-Then Bank One Tower was severely damaged by the tornado of 2000.
+TLC Realty renovated the Bank One Tower in downtown Fort Worth into condominiums, offices and street level retail which opened in Summer 2005.
+The Bank One Tower was severely damaged by the tornado of 2000.
 The renovation has a value of approximately \$50 million.